Organizers

 When tagging with an

-, its parents are automatically included - fully customizable per
+, its parents are automatically included - customize this per

 • Reduce manual tagging